frjo/hugo-theme-zen/README.md

   piwikSiteId:              # Matamo site id
   piwikTrackerUrl: ""       # Matamo url, schemaless and no slash on end (example.org/matamo).
   poweredby: true           # Show powered by hugo in footer
+  privacyPolicyUrl: ""      # If set will add link to cookie consent form.

   realfavicongenerator:     # If full set of favicons, site manifest etc. exists, default false.
-  related: false            # Show related post under a "See also" section, default false.
+  related: true             # Show related post under a "See also" section, default false.
   searchLimit: 20           # Max number of search hits, default 20.
   sidebar: true             # Show a sidebar to the right
   submitted: true           # Show author and date information for a post.